|

 general.
 The materials used for Sali guitars

-grade quality.
+are only of first or high quality.
 This ensures that both life time and

 performance of the guitar are something on which you can